joshua-williams/elegant/Writerside/topics/Elegant-Getting-Started.md

 ```

 ### Table Names
-After glancing at the example above, you may have noticed that we did not tell Elegant which database table corresponds to our User model.
-By convention, the "snake case", plural name of the class will be used as the table name unless another name is explicitly specified.
-So, in this case, Elegant will assume the User model stores records in the users table, while an `SocialMediaLinks` model would store records in an `social_media_links` table.
+By default, Elegant automatically determines which database table to use for each model through a naming convention.
+The framework converts the model's class name into lowercase "snake_case" and pluralizes it.
+For example, a User model maps to the users table, and a SocialMediaLinks model maps to the social_media_links table.

-If your model's corresponding database table does not fit this convention, you may manually specify the model's table name by defining a table property on the model:
+When your database table doesn't follow this pattern, you can override the automatic mapping by defining a table property directly on your model:
 ```typescript
 import { Model } from '@pristine/elegant'